PerMedCoE/permedcoe_doc/src/04_development/01_building_block/building_block.rst

     def function_name(*args, **kwargs):
         """ Extended python interface:
-        To be used only with PyCOMPSs - Enables to define a workflow within the building block.
-        Tasks are not forced to be binaries: PyCOMPSs supports tasks that are pure python code.
+        To be used only with PyCOMPSs - Enables to define a workflow within the building block. tasks are not forced to be binaries: PyCOMPSs supports tasks that are pure python code.

         # PyCOMPSs help: https://pycompss.readthedocs.io/en/latest/Sections/02_App_Development/02_Python.html